 Comparative Religion and Humanities

-What can I do with a Religious Studies degree?
+What can I do with a B.A. in Religious Studies or Humanities?

-Absolutely.
-You are invited to apply some classical and modern language preparation to your major program.
+Religious Studies majors can apply one semester of a classical and modern language preparation to your major program.
 The University offers various study abroad programs, and students interested in developing focused competence in various areas of Religious Studies are urged to consider a year abroad at one of our partner campuses.

-Motivated and capable students are invited to pursue honors in Religious Studies.
-This two-semester, 6-unit research and writing opportunity allows students to prepare an undergraduate thesis for public defense.
-It is excellent preparation for graduate school or any career in which writing will be important.
+Motivated and capable students are invited to apply to complete an honors thesis or project in Religious Studies or Humanities.
+This two-semester, 6-unit research and writing opportunity is excellent preparation for graduate school or any career in which writing will be important.

 The department offers a variety of exciting opportunities for learning beyond the classroom, both domestically and internationally.
 Internships offer a firsthand view of the role of religion in community life, and provide valuable career development experience.

-Visit our website for introductions to our faculty, the Religious Studies Student Society (RSSS), course syllabi, overseas study, careers, graduate school, and other information.
+Visit the Comparative Religion and Humanities website for introductions to our faculty, the Comparative Religion and Humanities Student Society (CRHSS), course syllabi, overseas study, careers, graduate school, and other information.
 We are happy to answer any questions you have about our program.